cockpit-project/cockpit/images/kubernetes/README.md

 Deploy on kubernetes
 --------------------

-This container will only work with kubernetes if it is configured to use basic authentication.
+This container will only work with kubernetes if the API is open or configured to use basic authentication.
 See http://kubernetes.io/v1.1/docs/admin/authentication.html for more information.

-Once that is setup, you can deploy with the following command.
+WARNING: If you choose to deploy this container to communicate with an open kubernetes API you should take care to not expose it to an insecure network.

 ```
 kubectl create -f deploy-examples/cockpit-kubernetes.json